noahehall/theBookOfNoah/0current/openapi.md

       - use the available tools:
         - openapi text / gui editors: take care of repetitive tasks, reusable components, real-time preview
         - openapi DSLs: domain specific languages tailred to specific development fields; the DSL is a language that has to be learned, but hey
-        - code annotations: annotate your code from which the openapi descriptions will be generated
+        - code annotations: annotate your code from which the openapi descriptions will be generated; tools are available that parse the code annotations and generate openapi documents automatically
     - when working with big documents
       - keep it DRY
+        - reusable description fragments should be moved to the `components` section and reference it from other places using `$ref`
       - split/decompose big docs into several files
       - organize via tags
     - [review the api sylebook design guidelines](http://apistylebook.com/design/guidelines/)